GetUSB.info Logo

 Change USB Connection Sound, #Easy

-We all spend so much time on our computer, its worth customizing sounds and events we experience while using the computer.
-Today, we will cover the topic of changing the USB sound when a USB device is connected.
-You can really have some fun with this, especially if you consider some of the USB jokes mention before, and how those jokes could apply when a USB is shoved into a USB port.
+We all spend so much time on our computer, it’s worth customizing the sounds and events we experience while using it.
+Today, we’ll cover the topic of changing the USB sound when a USB device is connected.
+You can really have some fun with this, especially if you consider some of the USB jokes mentioned before, and how those jokes might apply when a USB device is shoved into a USB port.

-While your mind wonders, I’ll move along to the tutorial part of this post:
+While your mind wanders, I’ll move along to the tutorial part of this post:

 In the search field, type in Control Panel and select the Control Panel.